June 18, 2023 - June 26, 2023:

 - Why were the Germans the main perpetrators and why were the Jews the main victims?

-- What is the roll of traditional anti-Semitism, prejudice and racism in enabling the Nazis to implement the Final Solution?
+- What was the role of antisemitism, prejudice and racism during the rise of the Nazis and how did it lend to their ability to implement the Final Solution?

 - What kind of leadership evolved among the perpetrators and the victims and what were some of the dilemmas they faced?